 Since our roots are in Long Island, New York, you’ll notice that most of our recipes are for Italian-American food that hails from the Northeastern United States.
 From homemade New York pizza to Sunday gravy with meatballs and chicken parmigiana, you’ll find many tried and true dishes that are unique to this region.

 Every now and then, we’ll add an authentic Italian recipe as well.
 For example, let’s take spaghetti carbonara.
-I make it with guanciale and Pecorino Romano, the exact way it’s made in Italy.
+I make it with guanciale and Pecorino Romano, the exact way it’s made in Rome.
 But, I also don’t get dogmatic and frequently point out that you should use what is locally available to you.
 Pancetta or bacon is ok.
 Seriously, it is!